AppImage/AppImageKit/README.md

 cat Your.squashfs >> Your.AppImage
 chmod a+x Your.AppImage
 ```
-### appimaged
+## appimaged usage

 `appimaged` is an optional daemon that watches locations like `~/bin` and `~/Downloads` for AppImages and if it detects some, registers them with the system, so that they show up in the menu, have their icons show up, MIME types associated, etc. It also unregisters AppImages again from the system if they are deleted.
+If [firejail](https://github.com/netblue30/firejail) is installed, it runs the AppImages with it.

 A precompiled version can be found in the last successful Travis CI build, you can get it with: